Water conflict: India-Pakistan water conflicts

 In 1948, India and Pakistan had a dispute over the sharing of water rights to the Indus River and its tributaries.
 An agreement was reached after five weeks and the dispute was followed by the signing of the Indus Waters Treaty in 1960.

 Competition for transboundary water sources could also be worsened as a result of escalating tensions between countries, as in the case between India and Pakistan.
 Both countries are highly dependent on the Indus River Basin for water supply, which is governed primarily by the Indus Waters Treaty set out in 1960.
 In February 2019, India had threatened to cut off water supply to Pakistan, in response to the Kashmir military clash, diverting water to areas like Jammu, Kashmir and Punjab instead.
 The construction of dams upstream would also result in flooding downstream if water was released too quickly.

 Since the two countries share the resources of the Indus water basin, India and Pakistan decided on a notable and influential treaty called the Indus Water Treaty (IWT).
 The treaty is mediated by the World Bank and regulates the water use and flow of the basin's multiple rivers by each country.
 The treaty has survived three wars, but seen its share of bilateral strains.
 Following high tensions in 2019, the Indian Prime Minister threatened to restrict water flow to Pakistan in the region – an act which Pakistan said it would consider an act of war.

 Transboundary water conflicts and their effects on the environment

 Tigris and Euphrates Rivers

 Since the 1960s, there has been conflict revolving around water in Turkey, Syria, and Iraq.
-Turkey, throughout the years, has continuously decided not to follow the 1987 agreement that ensured roughly 500 cubic meters per second of water is streamed down the Tigris and Euphrates Rivers to supply water for the Mesopotamian Marshes and millions of individuals.
-Turkey decided to start the Southeastern Anatolia Project or GAP, which is to build 20 dams that could hold up to 120 billion cubic meters along with nineteen hydroelectric electricity generators leaving millions of people and wildlife living downstream that rely on both the Tigris and Euphrates Rivers with no water.
+Turkey, throughout the years, has continuously decided not to follow the 1987 agreement that ensured roughly 500 m3/s of water is streamed down the Tigris and Euphrates Rivers to supply water for the Mesopotamian Marshes and millions of individuals.
+Turkey decided to start the Southeastern Anatolia Project or GAP, which is to build 20 dams that could hold up to 120 e9m3 along with nineteen hydroelectric electricity generators leaving millions of people and wildlife living downstream that rely on both the Tigris and Euphrates Rivers with no water.